electron/rfcs/text/0013-save-restore-window-state.md

 It also seems likely Chrome uses PrefService to store their window bounds [reference](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/chrome/browser/prefs/README.md).

 From my research, I found out native applications built directly with the operating system's own tools and frameworks often get window state persistence for free (macOS, Windows).
-I thought it would be innapropriate to enforce such rules on Electron apps.
+I thought it would be inappropriate to enforce such rules on Electron apps.
 Thus, `windowStateRestoreOptions` to provide flexibility and the choice to opt-in to this behavior.

 ## Unresolved questions
 *What parts of the design do you expect to resolve through the RFC process before this gets merged?*
 - Variable names and the entire API Spec.
-- Are there any other edge cases that this proposal missed?
 - Restoring split screen for macOS.
 Should it be treated as normal or fullscreen restore?
-I think we can go ahead restoring as though it was fullscreened as apps need to go fullscreen to have a split view on macOS.
+I think we can go ahead restoring as though it was fullscreened because apps need to go fullscreen to have a split view on macOS.

 *What parts of the design do you expect to resolve through the implementation of this feature before stabilization?*